The Future of Data Centre Cooling: Innovations for Sustainability

 Schneider Electric: Schneider Electric's cooling solutions are renowned for their efficiency and come equipped with IoT features.
 This allows for predictive maintenance and optimal performance.

 Iceotope: Iceotope brings novel immersion cooling technologies that can transform data centre performance.
-Applicable to traditional, hyperscale and edge computing environments, Iceotope’s technologies can help implement notable improvements in power usage effectiveness (PUE).
+Applicable to traditional, hyperscale, and edge computing environments, Iceotope’s technologies can help implement notable improvements in power usage effectiveness (PUE).

 Stulz: Stulz is known for their careful temperature and humidity control initiatives.
 By using free cooling, Stulz helps data centres minimise energy consumption and reduce CO2 emissions.

-Vertiv: Creating adaptive and intelligent cooling solutions, Vertiv uses machine learning to enhance cooling efficiency.
-By continually learning and adapting to a data centre's environment, the Vertiv system ensures optimal cooling, conserving energy and improving equipment longevity.
+Vertiv: creating adaptive and intelligent cooling solutions, Vertiv uses machine learning to enhance cooling efficiency.
+By continually learning and adapting to a data centre’s environment, the Vertiv system ensures optimal cooling, conserving energy and improving equipment longevity.

-Spotlight on Digital Realty’s Cooling Tower Initiatives
+Spotlight on our Cooling Tower Initiatives

 Data Centre Cooling Trends and Future